ClaudioRob/python_Api_rds_postgresql/README.md

 # Welcome to my new data ingestion project!

 This project is part of the Stack Academy Zero Data Engineering course.
-Our goal is to create a complex process bath and real-time data ingestion with Python API, Aws RDS / S3 and Airbyte.
+Our goal is to create a simple process bath and real-time data ingestion with Python API, Aws RDS / S3 and Airbyte.

 Let's develop a simple data pipeline involving Python, API and Json files.
 The data will be queried and extracted through a public API in Json format, transformed and analyzed in Python and persisted in an AWS relational database.
 After this process, we will evolve to a more professional solution.